Ben Crump: Lawsuit planned as Randy Cox faces setback recovering from injury in New Haven police custody - NewsBreak

 RELATED LOCAL CHANNELS

-MERIDEN — A local man has been sentenced to a total of six years in prison followed by four years of probation for his role in a carjacking and shooting that occurred on the same day in 2020, according to the Connecticut Division of Criminal Justice.
-Josaun Munoz, 37,...
+MERIDEN, Conn.
+(WTNH) — A man is set to spend six years in prison after being convicted of a 2020 carjacking and a shooting in Meriden, according to an announcement Monday from the Connecticut Division of Criminal Justice.
+Josaun Munoz, 37, of Meriden, was sentenced for a carjacking and shooting on Oct.
+3, 2020.
+Authorities […]

 Stamford man sentenced to 20 years in home invasion homicide

-Note: Editor’s Note: WTNH previously reported that the charges against Cox have been dropped.
-At this time, the charges still remain but may be dropped in the future.
-NEW HAVEN, Conn.
-(WTNH) — Attorney Ben Crump returned to New Haven on Thursday to provide an update on Richard “Randy” Cox after he was paralyzed while in […]